juliantoyeo/42snow_crash/level01/Ressources/README.md

 ![alt text](./screenshot/image3.png)

-And at last, we have the password for flag01 which is `abcde`!    :partying_face: :tada: :tada: :tada:
+And at last, we have the password for flag01 which is `abcdefg`!    :partying_face: :tada: :tada: :tada: